Is a Debt Management Plan Right for You?

 The key difference between these two programs is how much of your debt you pay back.
 A DMP pays back everything you charged but reduces or eliminates interest charges.
 A debt settlement program ignores interest charges entirely and focuses on only paying back a percentage of what you owe.

-Since you don’t pay off your balances in-full, debt settlement has a greater negative impact on your credit score.
-The penalties remain longer in your credit report and the decrease in your score will typically be more severe than with debt management.
+Since you don’t pay off your balances in-full, debt settlement has a greater negative impact on your credit report.
+The penalties remain longer in your credit report and the decrease in your score may be more severe than with debt management.

 DMP vs consumer proposal